-Think of words like puzzle pieces– if you scatter them around a table, it is almost impossible to retain or use them for anything useful.
+Think of words like puzzle pieces– if you scatter them around a table, retaining or using them for anything useful is almost impossible.
 But once you organize them in a more meaningful context you can easily remember them.

 There are several ways of introducing context into your vocabulary learning, and the easiest way is to learn vocabulary in sentences.
-This method has the additional advantages of introducing you to different words simultaneously and clarifying their meaning, which may not always be evident from a simple dictionary translation.
+This method has the additional advantage of simultaneously introducing you to different words and clarifying their meaning, which may not always be evident from a simple dictionary translation.

 8- Create a New Vocabulary List

 It is a good idea to create a list of the new words you learn so that you can refer back to your list and slowly incorporate them into your everyday vocabulary.

 Plus, creating a list of all your new words can motivate you to continue learning even more words, particularly when you can see how many new words you have already learned.

 Make a list of frequently used vocabulary; it can be through reading, listening to your favorite songs, watching movies, or even conversations in the elevator.

 I recommend you learn words you can use as often as possible.
 Also, try to use new or interesting words you have learned immediately.
 Creating a new vocabulary list will help you develop your writing style and improve your vocabulary.

 Learning just 1000 essential words will make you understand 90% of the spoken language in many languages, and even the first 250 most common words will give you a good sense of the conversation.